-Stock futures little changed with coronavirus small business funding and 3M, Apple and Amazon earnings in focus
+Stock futures rise with coronavirus small business funding and 3M, Apple and Amazon earnings in focus

 SBA: EMERGENCY CORONAVIRUS PROGRAM AMOUNT FROM BANKS WILL BE CAPPED

-The Dow Jones Industrial Average slipped over 55 points, while the S&P 500 and the Nasdaq Composite were little changed as of 6:30 p.m.
+The Dow Jones Industrial Average was higher by 88 points, while the S&P 500 and the Nasdaq Composite were up 0.4 percent and 0.6 percent respectively as of 10:45 p.m.
 ET.

 Investors will also be keeping a close eye on those major cities reopening and how quickly those local economies can begin to bounce back.